aaronalonsotorrens/stock-data-project/README.md

 docker run --name stock-data-container -p 8000:8000 -v stock-data:/app/data stock-data-api
 ```

-The API is then available at:
+The frontend is then available at:

 ```text
 http://localhost:8000